 Prior arrangements must be made with the instructor if extenuating circumstances prevent you from meeting an important deadline.
 If prior arrangements have been made, a penalty of 5% will be assessed to any late work.
-If you miss work due to a university approved absence, you will be responsible for providing documentation to confirm the excused dates and for coordinating make-up work, making every effort to make arrangements before the absence when possible.
+If you miss work due to a university approved absence, you will be responsible for providing documentation BEFORE the absence to confirm the excused dates and for coordinating make-up work.
+Work must be completed and submitted within one week of the excused absence.